Linda Smith (comedian): Illness, death and legacy

-Linda Smith was working on a third series of A Brief History of Timewasting before she became incapacitated by her illness.
+Smith was working on a third series of A Brief History of Timewasting before she became incapacitated by her illness.
 As a tribute the online radio station BBC 7 ran the previous two series, the first all on one day.

 The University of Kent holds The Linda Smith Collection as the foundation of the British Stand-Up Comedy Archive.
 It includes notes, diaries, scripts, audio-visual recordings, photographs, press cuttings, correspondence and publicity material covering her entire life and career.
-It was deposited at the University of Kent by Linda's partner Warren Lakin in 2013.
+It was deposited at the University of Kent by Smith's partner Warren Lakin in 2013.
+Since 2015, the University of Kent has organised the annual Linda Smith Lecture, in which comedians and writers have spoken about issues in the comedy industry as well as recalling memories of Smith.
+To date, the speakers have been Mark Thomas (2015), Andy Hamilton (2016), Susan Calman (2017), Barry Cryer (2018), Jo Brand (2019), Robin Ince (2021), Angela Barnes (2022) and Jan Ravens (2023).
+A video of Robin Ince's Linda Smith Lecture is available as a download from Go Faster Stripe.

-A gig called "Loving Linda" took place in 2018 to raise money to combat the cancer that took her life.
+Between 2010 and 2014, a series of six tribute shows featuring prominent comedians and musicians called Loving Linda took place at the Rose Theatre, Kingston to raise money for Target Ovarian Cancer.
+Two further Loving Linda shows were staged at the Assembly Rooms, Edinburgh in August 2018 and the Cambridge Theatre, London in October 2018.

-In 2019 Chortle published a list of 12 of Linda's best jokes to mark her birthday.
+In 2019 Chortle published a list of 12 of Smith's best jokes to mark her birthday.

 Personal life

-She met her partner, Warren Lakin, at university, and they were together for nearly 30 years until her death.
+Smith met her partner Warren Lakin when Sheffield Popular Theatre was formed in 1983, and they were together for 23 years until her death.